 Upon receiving a prescription, the customer must decide whether to accept it or seek a second opinion.
-If the customer chooses to seek a second opinion, she receives a second prescription and must decide whether to accept it or return to the first provider.
+If the customer chooses to seek a second opinion, she receives a second prescription and must decide whether to accept it, return to the first provider, or seek a third opinion.
 Assume that if the second opinion agrees with the first, loyalty makes the customer return to her regular provider for service.

 Providers maintain facilities with installed service capacities capable of handling the traffic generated by clientele up to a finite size.
 Once a provider's clientele attains its capacity limits, the provider cannot accept additional customers (i.e., the provider cannot commit to providing routine services).
 The service market is competitive and the providers are price takers charging the same hourly service price.
 Using the service hour as the numeraire, the marginal cost of maintaining a service station is c per hour, regardless of whether it is in use or not.
-The profit generated by a service hour is 1-c if the station is occupied and -c if it is not.
-At each point in time, t, the queue (i.e., the number of scheduled service hours) of provider j is $Q_j(t) \in [0, \bar{Q}j]$, where $\bar{Q}j = |C_j| \omega_1$.
-Let G_j denote the cumulative distribution function of Q which is determined by the probabilities of the states, the provider's prescription strategies, the customers' arrival rate and their decisions.
-Let \mathcal{G}j be the set of cumulative distribution functions on $[0, \bar{Q}j]$ endowed with the topology of weak convergence.
+The profit generated by a service hour is 1 - cif the station is occupied and -c if it is not.
+At each point in time, t, the queue (i.e., the number of scheduled service hours) of provider j is $Q_j(t) \in [0, \overline{Q}j]$ , where $\overline{Q}j = |C_j| \omega_1$ .
+Let $G_j$ denote the cumulative distribution function of Q which is determined by the probabilities of the states, the provider's prescription strategies, the customers' arrival rate and their decisions.
+Let $\mathcal{G}j$ be the set of cumulative distribution functions on $[0, \overline{Q}i]$ endowed with the topology of weak convergence.

-Customers are assumed to have identical preferences and different incomes, denoted by $y_i \in [0, \bar{y}]$.
-The income distribution is depicted by a cumulative distribution function, F on $[0, \bar{y}]$, that is differentiable and has full support.
+Customers are assumed to have identical preferences and different incomes, denoted by $y_i \in [0, \bar{y}]$ .
+The income distribution is depicted by a cumulative distribution function, F on $[0, \bar{y}]$ , that is differentiable and has full support.
 If a customer seeks a second opinion she must pay a diagnostic fee, D, and incur random search cost.
-To simplify the exposition, I assume that, at each point in time, depending how busy the customer happens to be, the search cost may be negligible, $\theta_0 = 0$, or positive, θ_1 , with probabilities $\pi(\theta_k)$, k = 0, 1.
+To simplify the exposition, I assume that, at each point in time, depending how busy the customer happens to be, the search cost may be negligible, $\theta_0 = 0$ , or positive, $\theta_1$ , with probabilities $\pi$ ( $\theta_k$ ), k = 0, 1.
 In view of its dependence on her circumstances at the time, the search cost is the customer's private information.
-Let $\Theta := \{\theta_0, \theta_1\}$.
+Let $\Theta := \{\theta_0, \theta_1\}$ .

-2.2 The Stage Game
+2.2 The stage game

 The credence service market is modeled as a stochastic dynamic game of incomplete information and analyzed using the concept of perfect Bayesian equilibrium.
 The players are the service providers and the customers.
 A stage game is initiated when a customer arrives at the service facility of her regular provider.
 I describe next the players strategies, beliefs and payoffs.
-The stage game in extensive form described in graphically below.